elightcap/RequestBot/README.md

 ### ToDo

+* Add support for Plex (not sure this is possible)
 * Optimization
 * More commands (mostly around getting the current queue)
 * ~~Maybe make a slash command?~~ This is added
+* Think about forking to discord.
+Its pretty much a full rewrite, but it would be nice to have a discord bot that can do the same things.